yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 ## Synopsis

-The `CREATE TABLE` command creates a new table in a database.
+Use the `CREATE TABLE` statement to create a new table in a database.
 It defines the table name, column names and types, primary key, and table properties.

 ## Syntax

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >